MJae/game-design/README.md

 10. Commit change. `git commit -m "Add test file"`
 11. Push it to the remote. `git push game-design`
 12. Check the GitHub repo here, to see that your changes worked.
+13. Pull the changes to your local copy. `git pull game-design`
 13. Now delete the test file. `rm test.txt`
 14. Stage the removal. `git rm test.txt`
 15. Commit the change. `git commit -m "Delete test file"`
+16. Push back to remote. `git push game-design`

 Now you know how to add and remove files to/from the repository.
 Be respectful of what others have added.
 I know for many of us will be your first time using Git, or GitHub.
 This repo, is the perfect place to get some practice, since there is very little that can go wrong.
 Have fun!
 [DF]